RinicomBG/internetapplicationsengineeringguesttalk/WIDGETS.md

 The Web user interface for videowall is written in Angular and though there are some advantages many things are made much more difficult.

+Security implications of using a framework.
+Or many different services providing different things, memcached, redis, mysql/mariadb, php, Magento, apache, Linux, ssh or systemd.

 (Were gonna build a framework)[https://dylanbeattie.net/songs/framework.html]